-The Trust, the Advisor, the Distributor, and the Subadvisor have adopted Codes of Ethics that comply with Rule 17j-1 under the 1940 Act.
-Each Code of Ethics permits personnel subject to the Code of Ethics to invest in securities, including securities that may be purchased or held by the Fund.
+The Trust, the Advisor, the Distributor and the subadvisor to the funds have adopted Codes of Ethics that comply with Rule 17j-1 under the 1940 Act.
+Each Code of Ethics permits personnel subject to the Code of Ethics to invest in securities, including securities that may be purchased or held by a fund.

-DESCRIPTION OF BOND RATINGS
+APPENDIX A - DESCRIPTION OF BOND RATINGS